yuhongjin-maker/Walmart-Recruiting---Store-Sales-Forecasting/README.md

 ### train.csv

 This is the historical training data, which covers to 2010-02-05 to 2012-11-01.
-Within this file you will find the following fields:

 Store - the store number
 Dept - the department number
 Date - the week
-Weekly_Sales -  sales for the given department in the given store IsHoliday - whether the week is a special holiday week test.csv
+Weekly_Sales -  sales for the given department in the given store IsHoliday - whether the week is a special holiday week

-This file is identical to train.csv, except we have withheld the weekly sales.
-You must predict the sales for each triplet of store, department, and date in this file.
+### test.csv

+The same as the train.csv except IsHoliday Column

 ### features.csv